ModificationStation/StationAPI/README.md

-# StationLoader API for Minecraft beta 1.7.3 BIN Fabric
+# StationLoader API for Minecraft Beta 1.7.3 BIN Fabric

+StationLoader is a new mod loader for Legacy Minecraft that aims to make mods compatible on both client and server without needing seperate verisons for each, along with tools so mod developers no longer need to edit Minecraft's base classes.

 ## Setup

-For general project setup instructions please see the [fabric wiki page](https://fabricmc.net/wiki/tutorial:setup) that relates to the IDE that you are using.
+For general project setup instructions please see the [Fabric Wiki page](https://fabricmc.net/wiki/tutorial:setup) that relates to the IDE that you are using.

-Extra steps for better mixin making in IntelliJ:
+Extra steps for better Mixin making in IntelliJ IDEA:

 1. Go to `File > Settings...`
 2. Go to `Plugins > The gear in the top middle > Manage Plugin Repositories...`